FAQ

 I rarely use anonymous sources.
 When I do, the story typically involves an extreme situation for the source/subject, and I will state why we are not including the person’s name (i.e., a survivor of domestic violence).
 It’s common to leave out the last names of minors or young adults in juvenile facilities who will be released.

-I make sure to fact-check all claims by my sources, regardless of whether they are on or off the record.
-I will explain in the story if someone’s name has been left out for a particular reason.
+I make sure to fact-check all claims from my sources, whether they are on or off the record.
+I will explain in the story why someone’s name has been left out.

 How do you vet sources?

 As journalists, we need to ensure our sources are credible.
-There are a number of ways we do this, and the process can differ depending on the story.
+There are several ways we do this, and the process can vary depending on the story.
 Vetting typically includes conducting background checks via public records, court documents and social media.

 If someone makes a particular claim, I look for other sources and experts who can confirm or correct that information.
 I often go back and forth with a source to confirm facts and quotes.